MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

 #### Expanded Detail of text evidence

   Both of these quotes show an entire 180 degree turn in Jack's character as a result of the island, we get told that Jack was a high ranking kid at school who was the leader of their school's choir, which that one little detail gives us an insight that Jack wouldn't be able to do something like this and to this scale without the island affecting him.
-  This is more apparent when we look further into the story when Jack and the other savages are attacking the sow, even with this pig, both of the events are described in a way that start to shed the light onto the degration of the kids innocence, and identity.
+  This is more apparent when we look further into the story when Jack and the other savages are attacking the sow, even with this pig, both of the events are described in a way that start to shed the light onto the degradation of the kids innocence, and identity.

 ### Transition Sentence